-Senate Bill No. 928 establishes new legal provisions regarding assaults and batteries against county employees in Oklahoma.
-It defines "county employee" to include any person employed by a county or a contractor working with a county.
-The bill creates two offenses: a misdemeanor for committing assault, battery, or assault and battery against a county employee, punishable by up to one year in jail and/or a fine of up to $1,000; and a felony for committing aggravated battery or aggravated assault and battery against a county employee, punishable by up to two years in prison and/or a fine of up to $5,000.
+Senate Bill No. 928 establishes new legal definitions and penalties related to assault and battery against county employees in Oklahoma.
+The bill defines "county employee" to include any person employed by a county or a contractor working with the county.
+It creates two specific offenses: a misdemeanor for committing assault, battery, or assault and battery against a county employee, punishable by up to one year in jail and/or a fine of up to $1,000; and a felony for committing aggravated battery or aggravated assault and battery against a county employee, punishable by up to two years in prison and/or a fine of up to $5,000.

 Additionally, the bill mandates that every county site must display a notice warning that felony charges may be filed against individuals committing aggravated assault or battery against county employees.
 The act is set to take effect on November 1, 2025.